-In Duck Tales: The Quest for Gold, you play the role of Scrooge, with the aid of his three little nephews Huey, Louie and Dewey.
-Scrooge will find himself lost in a network of caves, swinging from vines in the Amazon jungle and climbing mountains in search of any treasure (gold, diamonds etc).
-There are also a few other sub-quests such as taking pics of wild and rare animals in the jungle with Daisy's help in order to gain a few bucks.
-All quests are followed by funny animated acting of the Disney heroes, which adds to the game a lot.
-Also, in order to grab the chance of getting first to a place of interest around the world, you must fly your airplane avoiding several threats.
-In case of failing this you will pay a few bucks for fixing it and worst, you may lose the chance to try the quest.
-The competitor with the money on the scales at the end of the game is the winner and get's his ultimate magazine cover!
-Gameplay is ok but soon you'll realize that, it's just far too repetitive.
-It's a shame that the programmers didn't spend as much time on the gameplay as they did on graphics.
-Still though the game worth to play it at least a few times.
+STORY / GAMEPLAY In Duck Tales: The Quest for Gold, you play the role of Scrooge McDuck aided by his three little nephews Huey, Louie and Dewey.
+Scrooge finds himself lost in a cave network swinging from vines into the Amazon jungle and climbing mountains in search for any kind of treasures (gold, diamonds etc).
+There are also a few extra sub-quests such as taking pics from wild and rare animals of the jungle (this time with Daisy's help) to earn a few more bucks.
+All quests are presented with funny, animated acting of Disney's heroes, a details that adds to the game's experience.
+In order to grab the chance of getting first to a place of interest around the world, you must fly your airplane avoiding a variety of threats.
+In case of failing this Scrooge will pay a few bucks for fixing this or, even worse, he may lose the chance to try the quest.
+The competitor with more money on the scale at the end of the game is the winner and earns a place on the magazine's cover!Duck Tales plays OK but soon you'll realize that it gets too repetitive.
+It's a shame that the developers didn't spend as much time to make a more appealing gameplay as they did on the game's great visuals.

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs